JadeKirin92784/National-Parks-Database-Project/README.md

 # National-Parks-Database-Project
 This program allows users to see descriptions of national parks and to make reservations at certain sites within the park campgrounds.
+It was originally a capstone project during my time at Tech Elevator.

+The original project requirements can be found in a readme within the etc folder.

-The database which the users can make changes to is included in teh database folder.
+The database which the users can make changes to is included in the database folder.
 The file is named campground.sql

 List of program's functionality: